jublo/codebird-php/README.md

 Find out more about the [Collections API](https://dev.twitter.com/rest/collections/about) in the Twitter API docs.

-Here’s a sample for adding a tweet using that API method:
+Here’s a sample for adding a Tweet using that API method:

 ```php
 $reply = $cb->collections_entries_curate([